 - Data loss possibility

-Thus, we have seen in detail the key differences between the UDP and TCP as well as other important aspects related to these two protocols.
+Thus, we have seen in detail the key differences between TCP and UDP as well as other important aspects related to these two protocols.
 You can choose between these two depending on your specific requirements as well as by considering the features of these two protocols.